Ju-On/Offensive-Security/Attacking AD 4: Domain Compromise.md

 * authenticate into accoutns without needing a password.
 * if our domain account is removed, we can still gain access with a Golden Ticket creation, maintaining persistance.

-mimikatz.exe
+Using mimikatz.exe to generate Golden Tickets.
 1. priv debug
 2. lsadump for krbtgt account: to obtain sid, krbtgt ntlm hash
 3. with the krbtgt hash we can use it to generate a Golden Ticket
 4. use Golden Ticket to 'Pass the Ticket' to now access any machine within the domain
+5. Golden Ticket can launch tools at machines or users in the same network without username / passwords - Gticket bypasses this requirement
-5. when in any account, we could enumerate files and even spawn new shells.
+6. when in any account, we could enumerate files and even spawn new shells